 The CSES Executive and Council are made up of elected individuals.
-CSES holds elections in accordance with our Electoral Code at least twice a year to fill the seats of eight (8) Executives, fourteen (14) Program Councillors, and two (2) First Year Representatives.
+CSES holds elections in accordance with our Electoral Code at least twice a year to fill the seats of nine (9) Executives, fourteen (14) Program Councillors, and two (2) First Year Representatives.

 If necessary, we conduct Run-Off Elections at our General Meetings (FGM, WGM, and AGM.)
-These serve as additional attempts to fill any remaining vacant seats from the most recent election.
-If a member of Council resigns from their duties, Run-Off Elections are typically used to re-fill the position.
-There is no Writ of Elections for Run-Offs due to their spontaneous nature.
+These serve to fill any vacant seats on Council, whether still vacant from the recent election or due to the resignation of a member of Council.
+There is no Writ of Elections for Run-Off Elections due to their spontaneous nature.
 Rather, candidates are nominated on the spot, allocated a few minutes to speak and answer questions, and then voting via paper ballots is conducted and tallied during the meeting.

 Sometimes, we also run Referendums in order to get a unified opinion or approval on something we are hoping to change, or something for which we received a petition to address with the membership.
 The Writ of Referenda will be clearly posted, outlining the rules and dates for the referendum; it will include nomination ("for" and "against" committees), campaign, and voting periods.
 Voting is done by electronic ballot.

 Voting for General Elections and By-Elections is done by electronic ballot.
 This will be emailed to your